 Guide to the Scottish Highlands and Hebrides

-This Scottish Highlands tour takes you north from Newtonmore to Inverness, circling up and across to Durness in the northwest corner of the country, then down to Ullapool, over to the Outer Hebrides and the island of Harris, then going further south to the Inner Hebrides and Isles of Skye, Mull and Iona, ending the Scottish Highlands tour in Inveraray.
+If breathtaking beauty, dramatic history, rich culture and cool people are your cup of tea, then check out this Scottish Highlands itinerary.
+Our guide takes you from Newtonmore to Inverness, circling up and across to Durness in the northwest corner of the country, then down to Ullapool.
+Then we take you over to the Outer Hebrides and the island of Harris.
+Next, we bring you further south to the Inner Hebrides and Isles of Skye, Mull and Iona.
+Our tour ends in style at Inveraray Castle.

 Just what exactly constitutes the Scottish Highlands, you ask?
 From a scientific perspective, the Scottish Highlands are defined as being north and west of the Highland Boundary Fault, a geological fracture that was caused by a shift in tectonic plates.
 (James Hutton of 18th century Edinburgh is considered the “Father of Modern Geology’)